 Energy harvesting is the process of converting energy that will otherwise be dissipated into the ambient environment, into useful energy to do work.
 I shall focus this discussion on motion-based energy harvesting.
 Motion-based energy harvesting is the process of converting dissipated mechanical energy into electrical energy.
 Sources of mechanical energy include the ocean waves, wind, human motion, vehicular traffic, and vibrations in buildings and bridges.
 This source of energy is ubiquitous and pervasive, and yet, it is one of the least developed energy harvesting technology.

 Welcome to the January 2010 issue!
 In the issue of May 2007 , Prof. Xiaodong Li outlined the existing experimental methods for mechanical characterization of 1D nanostructures.
 In this issue, I will discuss along the same line but focus on experimental methods enabled by microelectromechanical systems (MEMS).

 Arch-shaped microelectromechanical systems (MEMS) have been used as mechanical memories, micro-relays, micro-valves, optical switches, and digital micro-mirrors.
 A bi-stable structure, such as an arch, is characterized by a multivalued load deflection curve.
-Here we study the symmetry breaking, the snap-through instability, and the pull-in instability of a bi-stable arch shaped MEMS under static and dynamic electric loads.<!--break--> Unlike a mechanical load, the electric load is a nonlinear function of the a priori unknown deformed shape of the arch.

 I am a Mechanical Engineer with a Masters from Indian Institute of Science Bangalore.
 I have been working in various fields of Mechanical Engineering: Product development of forging components and in software development of hyper-elastic finite element software development.